Compulsory sterilization: By country

 Forced sterilization of people with disabilities in Europe:

 International law

 The Istanbul Convention prohibits forced sterilization in most European countries (Article 39).

-Widespread or systematic forced sterilization has been recognized as a Crime against Humanity by the Rome Statute of the International Criminal Court in the explanatory memorandum.
+Widespread or systematic forced sterilization has been recognized as a crime against humanity by the Rome Statute of the International Criminal Court in the explanatory memorandum.
 This memorandum defines the jurisdiction of the International Criminal Court.
-It does not have universal jurisdiction, with the United States, Russia and China among the countries to exclude themselves.
-Rebecca Lee wrote in the Berkeley Journal of International Law that, as of 2015, twenty-one Council of Europe member states require proof of sterilization in order to change one's legal sex categorization.
-Lee wrote that requiring sterilization is a human rights violation and that LGBTQ-specific international treaties may need to be developed in order to protect LGBTQ human rights.
+It does not have universal jurisdiction, with the United States, Russia, and China among the countries to exclude themselves.
+Rebecca Lee wrote in the Berkeley Journal of International Law that, as of 2015, twenty-one Council of Europe member states require proof of sterilization to change one's legal sex categorization.
+Lee wrote that requiring sterilization is a human rights violation and that LGBTQ-specific international treaties may need to be developed to protect LGBTQ human rights.